Skip to content

-In Python, garbage collection is an automatic memory management feature that reclaims memory occupied by objects that are no longer in use by your program.
+In Python, garbage collection (sometimes abbreviated as GC) is an automatic memory management feature that reclaims memory occupied by objects that are no longer being used by your program.
 It helps you manage memory allocation and deallocation without having to manually free up memory, which can be error-prone and tedious.

 Python’s garbage collector primarily uses reference counting to track and clean up unused objects.
 When an object’s reference count drops to zero, it means that the object is no longer accessible, and its memory can be reclaimed.